Python-SIP/sip/sphinx/installation.rst

 SIP is also included with all of the major Linux distributions.
 However, it may be a version or two out of date.

+32 and 64 bit Windows installers for some versions of Python are also available.
+By default these only install the sip extension module.
+Select a full or custom install if you want to install the developer tools and documentation.

 Configuring
 -----------